-[UPDATE: 06.03.20 – Washougal, WA] — The Camp remains CLOSED until further notice as per Skamania County directions and in keeping with the directives coming from the State Governor’s office.
-We expect to slowly reopen later this Summer.
+[UPDATE: 07.22.20 – Washougal, WA] — The Main Camp remains CLOSED until further notice as per Skamania County directions and in keeping with the directives coming from the State Governor’s office.
+We expect to slowly reopen late this Summer.
 Watch our site, here, for news about virtual and real world Camp Events, and for the official reopening date.
+Note that as per county guidelines we CAN accept reservations now in our small retreat center (groups of less than 10).
+We will also be holding some virtual online programs soon.

 We are continuing to make reservations for later dates this year and next year.
 Continue to check our website for updated information.
 As of this date, we are looking forward to our first of 5 Nature Day Events in late June — watch this page for details.